 The pandemic laid bare profound issues that have been evident for decades but addressed with minimal success.
 To assure all America’s youth thrive and become successful, we must address these issues with urgency.
 Confronting and overcoming long-brewing racial, economic and social injustices and disparities to promote and safeguard healthy civic participation for all is imperative.

 In the fall of 2020, AASA, The Superintendents Association, established a National Commission focused on redesigning schools to be more Student-Centered, Equity-Focused and Future-Driven.
 The Commission, comprised of leaders in education, business and non-profit sector, examined the essential question, “If you were to redesign schools to be more student-centered, equity-focused, and future-driven, what would be essential components?”

 The Commission asserted that for meaningful progress to occur, an educational system must be redesigned, recognizing that education can and should occur not just in schoolhouses but in entire communities.
 Leaders, teachers and learners play a role in redesigning systems, re-engineering instruction and co-authoring the learning journey.
 The Commission calls for systemic educational redesign to occur by 2025.

 Learning 2025 Commission’s six-month deep dive into the essential question resulted in bold recommendations around key components for system redesign.
 Commission members recognize that while recommendations address many areas, the ecosystem that comprises education is complex and there may be additional areas to consider.

 Applicants should center their understanding by reviewing the Learning 2025 Commission report.

-The price to join the demonstration district Communities of Practice regardless of a school system’s place on the continuum – lighthouse, aspiring, or emerging – is:
+The price to join the demonstration system Communities of Practice regardless of a school system’s place on the continuum – lighthouse, aspiring, or emerging – is:

 Nonmember Price: $15,400 (AASA members get a $1,400 discount.
 Join now to save!)